About this listing

 My parents live on the other side of the house and can always be contacted if you are in need of anything.

-I generally do not rent out my apartment during the winters, but can sometimes make an exception for single travellers.
-So if you are a single traveller coming to Bornholm, write me a mail, maybe we can figure something out.
+I generally do not rent out my apartment during the winters, for easy going people I sometimes make exceptions.
+So if you are a single traveller coming to Bornholm, write me a mail, we can probably figure something out.

 I grew up in Canada, so my parents and I speak perfect English as well as quite good French and Danish.